TRULYSICKENINGX/POKEMATE/Ditto Farm/README.md

 # Setup
 The setup for this method is the most complex.

+Note: You need Dig and Teleport Ocarinas, as otherwise Assist can call these moves.
+I would recommend buying them off the market (you can also modify the script to walk out instead, but it is slower).

 The most efficient way to currently farm good Dittos is to have: